 (11) facilitate the cooperative development of and ensure compliance with standards and policies for information and telecommunications technology systems and services, electronic data practices and privacy, and electronic commerce among international, national, state, and local public and private organizations;

-(12) eliminate unnecessary duplication of existing information and telecommunications technology systems and services provided by other public and private organizations while building on the existing governmental, educational, business, health care, and economic development infrastructures;
+(12) eliminate unnecessary duplication of existing information and telecommunications technology systems and services provided by state agencies;

 (13) identify, sponsor, develop, and execute shared information and telecommunications technology projects and ongoing operations;